-A report on the 2014 Articling Surveys has been released, following up on the 2019 articling program review.
-This initiative is part of a collaborative effort among the law societies of Manitoba, Alberta, Saskatchewan, British Columbia, and Nova Scotia to enhance the articling process across these jurisdictions.
+A report on the 2024 Articling Surveys has been released, following up on the 2019 articling program review.
+This initiative is part of an ongoing collaborative effort among the law societies of Manitoba, Alberta, Saskatchewan, British Columbia, and Nova Scotia to enhance the articling process across these jurisdictions.

 In Manitoba, 108 articling students and new lawyers, along with 45 principals, recruiters, and mentors, participated in the surveys.